-To avoid transmission to others avoid contact with lesions.
+To avoid transmission to others, avoid contact with lesions.
 The likelihood of transmission to future partners and the duration of infectivity after treatment are unknown.
 The use of latex condoms has been associated with a lower rate of cervical cancer, an HPV-associated disease.
-A quadrivalent vaccine against human papillomavirus (HPV types 6, 11, 16, 18) is available and licensed for females aged 9-26 years.

 Among sexually active men aged <35 years, epididymitis is most often caused by C. trachomatis or N. gonorrhoeae.
 Epididymitis caused by sexually transmitted enteric organisms (e.g., Escherichia coli) also occurs among men who are the insertive partner during anal intercourse.

 Nonsexually transmitted epididymitis that is associated with urinary-tract infections caused by Gram-negative enteric organisms occurs more frequently among men aged >35 years, men who have recently undergone urinary-tract instrumentation or surgery, and men who have anatomical abnormalities of the urinary tract.

 Sexually transmitted epididymitis usually is accompanied by urethritis, which often is asymptomatic.
 Men who have epididymitis typically have unilateral testicular pain and tenderness; hydrocele and palpable swelling of the epididymis usually are present.